Only World Champions in my Team - The Return

 Girona - Prats de Mollo

-Not a small stage to start with, and as I feared it's better to have Kilian in a photo than to eat...
-So it starts with a broken seat clamp and a (very) hearty breakfast for an early start around 10am...
-Knowing what awaits us, we won't have to hang around too long.
-The advantage around Girona is that the gravel tracks are beautiful and smooth, so we swallow the first kilometers without too much trouble.
+Not an easy start, and as I feared, it's better to have Kilian in a photo than to eat...
+So it begins with a broken seatpost clamp and a (very) hearty breakfast for an early start around 10 am...
+Knowing what awaits us, we can't afford to dawdle.
+The advantage around Girona is that the gravel roads are beautiful and smooth, so we cover the first few kilometers without too much trouble.

-The first 50 kilometers go well and then, like any gravel track, at a certain point we lose control of the thing (I plead guilty).
-We take on a steep climb, with clay and a lot of foliage, just to break the rhythm.
-A good little isolated mission in the woods that lasts almost 20 km.
-We find the road, almost for the first time since the start while we are already approaching 80 km.
-Time is ticking, it would be time to find something to eat, and after almost 90 km we finally stop around 4 p.m. for a festive meal: Kebab!
+The first 50 kilometers go well, and then, like with any gravel road, at some point you lose control (I plead guilty).
+We hit a steep climb, with clay and plenty of foliage, just to break the rhythm.
+A nice little isolated mission in the woods that lasts almost 20km.
+We reach the road again, practically for the first time since the start, as we're already approaching 80km.
+Time's ticking, it's time to find something to eat, and after almost 90km we finally stop around 4pm for a celebratory meal: Kebab!

-I know it's stupid to eat this, but at this time of day in a small town in the Catalan mountains, there's not much available...
+I know it's stupid to eat that, but at this time of day in a small town in the Catalan mountains, there's not much available...

-We hit the road again and decided to climb the Coll d'Ares to the French border by road and not follow the gravel track.
-Looking at the last kilometer from the road, it was a wise decision, especially since it was almost 7 p.m.
-Although it was rolling, the climb was tough, mainly due to digesting the last meal, and I found myself with my companion Antonin to form the Gruppetto!
+We hit the road again and decided to climb the Coll d'Ares to the French border by road, rather than following the gravel route.
+Seeing the last kilometer from the road, it was a wise decision, especially since it was almost 7 pm.
+Although the climb was relatively easy, it was tough, mainly due to digesting our last meal, and I found myself with my companion Antonin, forming the Gruppetto!

-All that remains is to go down to Prats de Mollo, we keep part of the gravel descent then finish by road.
-Just when we think we've arrived, the lodge is a little further away, and one last climb awaits us to reach it.Luckily, a good meal awaits us on arrival, deliverance!
+All that's left is to go down to Prats de Mollo, we keep part of the gravel descent then finish by road.
+Just when we think we've arrived, the gîte is a little further on; one last climb awaits us to reach it.Thankfully, a good meal awaits us upon arrival, what a relief!

-Surprised by the hospitality, we found ourselves watching Kilian's videos on TV to explain the phenomenon to our hosts of the day, a good beer in hand, a first day that lived up to expectations!
+Surprised by the hospitality, we find ourselves watching Kilian's videos on TV to explain the phenomenon to our hosts for the day, a good beer in hand, a first day that lives up to expectations!

 Day 2